 - 1. Exhibitors can earn premiums by entering Ask Me Talks. - 2.
-Exhibitors who cancel or who do not show will not be awarded any premiums. - 3.
-Exhibitors may only complete one (1) 30-minute presentation in this division. - 4.
+Exhibitors must be pre-registered by January 25, 2022. - 3.
+Schedule will be made for participation.
+Exhibitors who cancel or who do not show will not be awarded any premiums. - 4.
+Exhibitors may only complete one (1) 30-minute presentation in this division. - 5.
 Sign up will be available on a first come, first served basis.